How to create and draw from a retainer 🎦

 A few things to note about retainers:

-- You can't partially pay an invoice with a retainer if there are enough funds to cover the invoice's full amount.
+- You cannot partially pay an invoice with a retainer if there are enough funds to cover the invoice's full amount.

-- You can't apply retainer funds to invoices that were created before the retainer, or which were not set to draw from the retainer when they were created.
+- You cannot apply retainer funds to invoices that were created before the retainer, or which were not set to draw from the retainer when they were created.